Last updated:

 The Center for Disaster Philanthropy (CDP) has supported recovery from various cyclone disaster events.
 For example, in partnership with Google, CDP awarded $50,000 to Habitat for Humanity International to enable the self-recovery of the affected families that have not received any assistance in response to Tropical Cyclone Seroja.

-Humanitarian partners are supporting the government-led responses to Tropical Cyclone Freddy in Madagascar, Malawi and Mozambique.
+Humanitarian partners supported the government-led responses to Tropical Cyclone Freddy in Madagascar, Malawi and Mozambique.
+Noteworthy plans, appeals and assessments included the following:

-In Malawi, humanitarian partners are working closely with the Emergency Operations Centre in Blantyre to coordinate the response.
+In Malawi, humanitarian partners were working closely with the Emergency Operations Centre in Blantyre to coordinate the response.
 Relief items were stockpiled in Blantyre ahead of the storm’s arrival.
-Government-led search and rescue operations are underway in Blantyre, Chikwawa, Mulanje, Nsanje, Phalombe and Zomba districts.
-President Lazarus Chakwera of Malawi has appealed to the international community to send urgent help.
+Government-led search and rescue operations took place in Blantyre, Chikwawa, Mulanje, Nsanje, Phalombe and Zomba districts.
+President Lazarus Chakwera of Malawi appealed to the international community to send urgent help.

 More ways to help